-- Un’Analisi dell’Agenda 2030: il CED all’International Workshop FEEM - 19 dicembre 2017
+- Un’Analisi dell’Agenda 2030: il CED all’International Workshop FEEM - 19 Dicembre 2017

-- Renewable support schemes and the EU low-carbon zero-subsidy energy sector - 18 giugno 2017
+- Renewable support schemes and the EU low-carbon zero-subsidy energy sector - 18 Giugno 2017

-- Energia, politiche ambientali ed emissioni di CO2: un’analisi degli Energy Outlook 2016 - 27 novembre 2016
+- Energia, politiche ambientali ed emissioni di CO2: un’analisi degli Energy Outlook 2016 - 27 Novembre 2016

 Reflexive Governance for Transition Management

 Infrastructure sector has recently identified its own governance as a major challenge, that is the capacity to shape and transform itself (Voss and Borneman 2011).
-Reflexive governance becomes concerned with its own conditions, perspectives, expectations, knowledge, strategies and dynamics, avoiding the assumption of “full knowledge in advance” (Voss and Borneman 2011; Meadowcroft 1999).
+Reflexive governance becomes concerned with its own conditions, perspectives, expectations, knowledge, strategies and dynamics, in order to avoid the assumption of “full knowledge in advance” (Voss and Borneman 2011; Meadowcroft 1999).
 Reflexive governance implies the acknowledgment of participation, deliberation, probing and collective learning as key elements for inducing and navigating complex processes of socio-technical change (Voß, Smith, and Grin 2009).
 According to Ostrom (2010), dynamic and polycentric governance may lead to more effective and sustainable outcomes, and may reduce some problems related to the provision of collective goods (Goldthau 2014).

 The consequent model of transition management (TM) represents a suitable approach in the adoption of innovation for structural transformations within complex socio-technical systems such as energy, natural resources and waste, agriculture, transport and housing (Kemp et al. 2007).
 According to Kemp et al. (2006) TM aims at “influencing the direction and speed of transitions by coordinating and enabling the processes that occur at different levels in a more systemic and evolutionary way”.
 Romans et al. (2007) defines TM in a perspective of incrementalism planning by adopting long-term system thinking, back-casting and forecasting.
 The objectives of TM are indeed the achievement of desirable social goals, the avoidance of serious pitfalls and institutional reforms to cope with unfolding patterns of change (Meadowcroft 2009).

-Transition Management in Energy Sector
+Transition Management in the Energy Sectors